 The Company has been in the industry for 60 years primarily through Concepcion Industries Inc. ("CII").
-CII was established in 1962 by Jose Concepcion Sr. and obtained a license from Carrier International in the same year to offer Carrier brand air conditioners in the Philippines.
+CII was established in 1962 by Jose Concepcion Sr. During the same year, CIC obtained a license from Carrier International to offer Carrier brand air conditioners in the Philippines.
 In 1977, a license for Kelvinator was obtained.
-In 1987, the Condura brand was introduced.
+In 1987, the Condura brand was introduced in the market.

-In 1992 and 1998, CII opened its air conditioning and commercial refrigeration factories, respectively, in the Light Industry and Science Park in Cabuyao, Laguna, Philippines.
+In 1992 and 1998, CII commenced the commercial operations of its air conditioning and commercial refrigeration factories, respectively, in the Light Industry and Science Park (LISP) in Cabuyao, Laguna, Philippines.
 In 1997, CAC was formed as a subsidiary of CII, and Carrier Air Conditioning Philippines, Inc. ("CACPI") and CAC formed CCAC, a joint venture for the production of air conditioning units.
-The following year, CII opened its second factory in the Light Industry and Science Park for the manufacturing of refrigeration equipment.
+The following year, CII started the commercial operations of its second factory in LISP for the manufacturing of refrigeration equipment.
 In 2006, CDI was incorporated to manufacture, assemble, export, retail and trade refrigeration equipment.
 In 2009, CAC became a holder of majority interest in CCAC.
 The following year, CAC, through its ownership interest in CCAC, acquired the business of Carrier Linde Refrigeration through an asset purchase.

-Through a restructuring in 2013, CII's ownership interest in CAC was transferred to the parent companies Foresight Realty & Development Corp., Hyland Realty & Development Corp., and Horizons Realty Inc. On May 8, 2013, CAC purchased CDI from CII.
+Through a restructuring in 2013, CII's ownership interest in CAC was transferred to the parent companies, Foresight Realty & Development Corp., Hyland Realty & Development Corp., and Horizons Realty Inc. On

+May 8, 2013, CAC purchased CDI from CII.
 On June 20, 2013, CAC was renamed Concepcion Industrial Corporation.
 On October 9, 2013, the Company's application for listing of its entire 700 million shares was approved by the Philippine Stock Exchange (PSE) that was followed by its formal listing and commencement of trading on November 27, 2013.
 On November 20, 2013, CIC and CCAC formed a joint venture with Midea Electric Trading (Singapore) Co.
 Pte.
-Ltd. ("Midea") to expand its consumer offering to include other consumer white goods and on March 28, 2014, CIC through CCAC purchased effectively 51% share in Otis Philippines (now named COPI).
-In March 2016, CBSI was incorporated primarily to consolidate the backoffice support services of the Company and its subsidiaries.
-In June 2017, CIC formed CTC.
-This new subsidiary will develop new technologies relating to consumer appliances and commercial systems.
-In October 2018, CIC formed Alstra primarily to carry on business as a holding company for investments in the commercial markets.
+Ltd. ("Midea") to expand its consumer offering to include other consumer white goods.
+On March 28, 2014, CIC, through CCAC, purchased effectively 51% share in Otis Philippines (now named COPI).
+In March 2016, CBSI was incorporated primarily to consolidate the back-office support services of the Company and its subsidiaries.
+In June 2017, CIC formed CTC to develop new technologies relating to consumer appliances and commercial systems.
+In October 2018, CIC formed Alstra primarily to carry on business as a holding company for its investments in the commercial markets.
 In October 2018, CTC entered into a stock purchase and shareholders agreement for the purchase of shares in Teko.
-In April 2019, Tenex, a joint venture company of Alstra and Mr. Joey P. Penaflor, was formed and is positioned to provide HVAC installation, repairs and maintenance services to commercial and business establishments.
 In August 2019, CCAC transferred its shares of stock in COPI to Alstra and Otis Elevator Company (Philippines), Inc. effectively giving 51% Alstra ownership of COPI's issued and outstanding capital stock.
 In July 2021, CTC acquired 33% ownership interest in Teko SG, a company incorporated in Singapore.